One After 909

-"One After 909" (sometimes titled "The One After 909" in early recordings) is a song by the English rock band the Beatles from their 1970 album Let It Be.
-It was written by John Lennon, with input from Paul McCartney, and was credited to their joint partnership.
+"One After 909" (sometimes entitled "The One After 909" in early recordings) is a song by the English rock band the Beatles from their 1970 album Let It Be.
+It was written by John Lennon, with input from Paul McCartney, and credited to their joint partnership.
 The album version is the live performance from the rooftop concert which took place on 30 January 1969.
 This performance is also included in the Let It Be film.
 The song was written no later than spring 1960 and perhaps as early as 1957, and is one of the first Lennon–McCartney compositions.
-"One After 909" is perhaps more reminiscent of early American rock 'n' roll than any of the other songs from the rooftop show, and as a joke for the rooftop chatter, Lennon sings a variant on the opening line of "Danny Boy" after the song is finished.
+"One After 909" is perhaps more reminiscent of early American rock and roll than any of the other songs from the rooftop show, and as a joke for the rooftop chatter, Lennon sings a variant on the opening line of "Danny Boy" after the song is finished.

 Origin

 In his 1980 Playboy interview Lennon explained, "That was something I wrote when I was about seventeen.
 I lived at 9 Newcastle Road.
 I was born on the ninth of October, the ninth month [sic].
 It's just a number that follows me around, but, numerologically, apparently I'm a number six or a three or something, but it's all part of nine."

 McCartney said, "It's not a great song but it's a great favourite of mine because it has great memories for me of John and I trying to write a bluesy freight-train song.
 There were a lot of those songs at the time, like 'Midnight Special', 'Freight Train', 'Rock Island Line', so this was the 'One After 909'; she didn't get the 9:09, she got the one after it."